 This year I believe the show surpassed 2018’s headcount in terms of attendee and I can assure you the reps were doing double time in trying to cover every person who came to their booths.

 Once again, I missed a few brands I would have loved to have covered but sadly there are so many that 2 days is not enough to get around every single one.
 However, I did get come away very excited indeed with what I did get to hear.

 Let’s kick off with a visit to the team from Germany, Vision Ears.
-Long time admirer of their monitor tuning and they usually pick the show to present something new.
+A long-time admirer of their monitor tuning and they usually pick the show to present something new.
 Last year, it was the silver beast that is the Erlkonig.
-This year, we had 3 pre-launch products, the VE3.2, VE4.2 and the flagship monitor, the Elysium.
+This year, we had 3 pre-launch products, the VE3.2, VE4.2, and the flagship monitor, the Elysium.

 The signature is stunning with a beautifully focused and vivid midrange and a very detailed vocal delivery.
 There is an almost perfect blend of treble body and clarity also, perhaps the most refined stats tuning yet in a monitor, and I have heard plenty of these thus far.